benjaminjacobreji/standardnotes-extensions/README.md

 ## Suggest new extensions

-Open a Pull Request to suggest new extensions.
+Open a Pull Request to add new extensions.
 Alternatively, open an Issue to suggest new extensions.

 ## Usage